maxim-top/im.gitbook/reference/floo-ios/Protocols/BMXChatManager.md

 <a name="//api/name/getAttachmentDirForConversationWith:" title="getAttachmentDirForConversationWith:"></a>
 ### getAttachmentDirForConversationWith:

-Get attachment saving path for a session
+Get attachment saving path for a conversation

 `- (NSString *)getAttachmentDirForConversationWith:(NSString *)*conversationId*`

 #### Discussion
-Get attachment saving path for a session
+Get attachment saving path for a conversation

 #### Declared In
 * `BMXChatManager.h`